 Performance Review Tips: Main Takeaways For Managers

 Performance reviews are an inevitable part of being a manager and the bottom line is the more you put into the process, then the better the outcomes.
 This doesn’t necessarily mean spending more time than you currently do; it means being more focused and smarter in your approach.
 Use the tips we’ve identified here to ensure you have the right mindset, are adequately prepared, and involve others in the assessment.
 Above all though make sure that the employee is involved at every opportunity.
 The best performance reviews in the most successful businesses are genuinely collaborative exercises.
 It will probably come as no surprise to discover that these organizations are also the ones that top the polls for the highest percentage of engaged employees.
+For further help, check out our handy guide in performance review questions for manager’s and employee’s.

 And if your organization finds performance reviews or employee engagement generally a challenge, then get in touch with the knowledgeable team at MyHub.
 Find out how a cloud intranet can positively impact on your bottom line.
 Contact us for a free demo or no-obligation 14-day trial.